-Among China's major mid-to long- term online individual finance marketplaces, Niwodai ranked No. 1 in terms of borrower satisfaction rates and borrowers' willingness to recommend our platform to others, according to an online survey conducted by iResearch in January 2018, and ranked third in terms of transaction volume in the first half of 2018, according to iResearch.
+Among China's major mid-to long- term online individual finance marketplaces, Niwodai ranked No. 1 in terms of borrower satisfaction rates and borrowers' willingness to recommend our platform to others, according to an online survey conducted by iResearch in January 2018, and ranked third in terms of transaction volume in 2018, according to iResearch.